 I am a researcher who primarily studies student engagement and learning in higher education.
-I operationalize my research focus through three distinct yet connected topical areas: international student mobility, scholar-practitioner preparation, and transnational education in Vietnam.
+I operationalize my research focus through three distinct yet connected topical areas: international student mobility, scholar-practitioner preparation, and transnational education.
 I am guided by my perspectives as a Woman of Color and a child of immigrants, along with the conceptual lenses of Critical Race Theory and globalization.
 I am particularly interested in the intersection of interest convergence in higher education and the continually shifting racial categories in both the United States and in other parts of the world, much of it driven by forces of globalization.
 I seek to critically examine and question the multidimensional process of higher education within a transnational context.
 Thus, infusing criticality in my work is a priority, as evidenced by my teaching, research, and service.
 This commitment comes through my various research strands.

 International student mobility is at the heart of my research passion, much of it because of my proximity as the daughter of an international student.
 My research includes international students of Color, who are racialized within the U.S. context (Yao, George Mwangi, & Malaney Brown, 2019), and more importantly, uses critical lenses to examine the positioning of international students of Color in the U.S. Much of the previous research on international students tended to aggregate students from various global regions without much criticality; therefore, my contributions to international student scholarship include infusing a critical lens by nuancing student backgrounds and by situating my research within an equity-driven approach.